jamesfaber/MIT-Supercloud-Project/README.md

 ### The purpose of this project is to help reduce datacenter electricity consumption.
 The folder structure is as follows:

-#### "Code" Folder: Contains all code written for this project in 6 Jupyter Notebooks.
+#### Code Folder: Contains all code written for this project in 6 Jupyter Notebooks.

-#### "Data" Folder: Contains a data dictionary, and the final dataset that was used to train the machine learning model.
+#### Data Folder: Contains a data dictionary, and the final dataset that was used to train the machine learning model.

-#### "Reports" Folder: Contains the detailed final report for this project, and the original report for the MIT Supercloud Dataset
+#### Reports Folder: Contains the detailed final report for this project, and the original report for the MIT Supercloud Dataset

 #### Main Page: Contains this ReadMe file and miscellaneous files needed to build the live dashboard

 #### Live Dashboard link to the Final Model (deployed via AWS):